lukeliasi/lisk-recovery/README.md

 ## Road Map
 - Enable tool to be able to recover second passphrases.

-### Help?
-Need help setting up the tool?
-Email me via lukeliasi@gmail.com and I will reply as soon as possible.

 ### Donations
 If this tool worked and recovered overwise lost funds consider donating: **10553198736677725420L**